-LCA/ Landscape feature Original LVA Judgement (Rev E Apr 2024) Updated LVA Judgement (October 2024) LUC Judgement (October 2024) negligible for completion, and low for year 15.
-Effect is negligible for construction and completion and minor beneficial for year 15.
-Effect is minor beneficial across the site in the short term (Year 1), and moderate in the longer term (Year 15) when sapling trees will be around 7.5-8m high.
+LCA/ Landscape feature Original LVA Judgement by FPCR (Rev E Apr 2024) Effect is negligible for Updated LVA Judgement by Pegasus (October 2024) LUC Judgement (October 2024) sapling trees will be construction and completion and minor beneficial for year 15. around 7.5-8m high.
 Water features Medium/low susceptibility and medium value.
 Medium/low sensitivity.
 Magnitude is none.
 Effect is none.
 High susceptibility and high value.
 Sensitivity is high.
 Magnitude is low.
 Effect is moderate beneficial.
-Permanent water features are not proposed, but three 'attenuation basins' form part of the proposal, which would contain runoff during rainfall.
-Field pattern [blank] "With the exception of some small areas of development such as inverts which would require the temporary loss of agricultural land, all of the landscape elements would be retained The hedgerows would be reinforced with further hedgerow planting As above, new hedgerows would provide some benefits.
+Permanent water features are not proposed, but swales and three 'attenuation basins' form part of the proposal, which would contain runoff during rainfall.
+Field pattern [blank] "With the exception of some small areas of development such as inverts which would require the temporary loss of agricultural land, all of the landscape elements would be retained The hedgerows would be reinforced with further hedgerow planting The appeal site would also be reinforced with additional tree planting" As above, new hedgerows would provide some benefits.